How Geo-politics Shaped India@75

 On 15th August 2022, India celebrated 75 years of being a free country since ending British colonial rule in 1947.
-Though India boasts a civilisation and history that dates back thousands of years, India as a modern nation state, is very young.
+Though India boasts a civilization with recorded history of over 5,000 years, India, as a modern nation state, is very young.

 While much is to be done, its steadily growing economy has helped bring millions out of poverty.
 The next decade will determine the success of India’s social challenges of strengthening the democratic institutions, raising the quality of education and health, improving the standard of life for the bottom 20% of its people by providing opportunities for job and income creation.